-One of the focuses of Technical Report No. 1 prepared by CIS Working Group 2.8 was the development of particular statistical methods for the identification of upward trends in pollutants and the reversal of trends in accordance with Annex V 2.4.4 of the Directive.
-The Guidance also outlines the monitoring design considerations needed to provide suitable for time series data trend analysis.
+One of the focuses of the guidance prepared by CIS WG 2.8 was the development of particular statistical methods for the identification of upward trends in pollutants and the reversal of trends in accordance with Annex V 2.4.4 of the Directive.
+The guidance also outlines the monitoring design considerations needed to provide suitable time series data for trend analysis.

-The main results of CIS Working Group 2.8 (www.wfdgw.net) consist of the:
+The main results of CIS WG 2.8 (www.wfdgw.net) consist of the:

-- Development of an appropriate data aggregation method for the assessment of groundwater quality at the groundwater body level respectively for groups of groundwater bodies including the determination of minimum requirements for calculation; and, - ➤ Development of an appropriate statistical method for trend assessment and trend reversal including the determination of the minimum requirements for calculation.
+- Development of an appropriate data aggregation method for the assessment of groundwater quality at the groundwater body level respectively for groups of groundwater bodies including the determination of minimum requirements for calculation; and, - Development of an appropriate statistical method for trend assessment and trend reversal including the determination of the minimum requirements for calculation.